THIS YEAR’S SESSION & WORKSHOPS (APRIL 4, 2020):

 BLOCK TWO: 10:45 – 11:50

-2. Making Social Media Work For You, taught by Kenzi Nevins.
+2. Making Social Media Work For You (Colonel A room), taught by Kenzi Nevins.
 As authors, most of us wish we could spend more time writing and leave marketing to the experts, but in today’s world, social media is a necessary part of our job.
 Fortunately, with a little work, you can turn it in to a vehicle for reaching the world with your words, rather than a frustrating time-waster.

 LUNCH ON YOUR OWN: 11:50 – 1:15